richonguzman/LoRa_APRS_iGate/README.md

 Instrucctions (add your information into the '/data/igate_conf.json'):

-1.- Change "callsign" from "NOCALL-10" to your CALLSIGN + SSID
+1.- Change "callsign" from "NOCALL-10" to your CALLSIGN + SSID.

-2.- Change "SSID" from "WiFi_AP_1"  to your WIFI-NAME
+2.- Change "wifi">"AP">"SSID" from "WiFi_AP_1"  to your own WIFI-SSID-NAME.

-3.- Change "Password" from "password_WiFi_2" to your WIFI-PASSWORD
+3.- Change "wifi">"AP">"Password" from "password_WiFi_2" to your own WIFI-SSID-PASSWORD.

-4.- Add the GPS to "Latitude" and "Longitude"  (info from GoogleMaps) of new LoRa iGate
+4.- Add the GPS to "wifi">"AP">"Latitude" and "wifi">"AP">"Longitude"  (info from GoogleMaps) of new LoRa iGate.

-5.- Change "passcode" from "XYZVW" to yours (remember that is 5 digits integer)
+5.- Change "aprs_is">"passcode" from "XYZVW" to yours (remember that is 5 digits integer).

-6.- Change "lora">"enableTx" to _true_ *ONLY* if you are an valid Ham Operator
+6.- Change "lora">"enableTx" to _true_ ONLY(!) if you are an valid Ham Operator

 __________________________________________
 Versions: